pavelmc/Si5351mcu/README.md

 ```
 1 - Turn CLKx output off.
+2 - Update the PLL and MultySynth registers
-2 - Reset the PLLx for the new calculations.
+3 - Reset the PLLx for the new calculations.
-3 - Turn CLKx output on.
+4 - Turn CLKx output on.
 ```

 In my code I follow a strategy of just do that at the start of the freq output and move the PLLs and multisynths freely without reseting the PLLs or multisynths outputs.

-In my tests I can move across several Mhz (1 to 10, 28 to 150) without getting off frequency at least with +/- 5 Hz (my instrument tolerance).

 ## The start sequence is important ##

 Yes, in your setup code segment you must initialize it in the following sequence:

+* Initialize the library with the default or optional Xtal Clock.
 * Apply correction factor (if needed)
-* (Optional) power off all outputs
-* Set sweet spots frequencies to **both** clock outputs
+* Set sweet spots frequencies to **both** clock outputs.
 * Force a reset of the PLLs.
+* Enable the desired outputs.

 Here you have an example code of what I mean ("Si" is the lib instance):

 ```
 setup() {
-    (... my great code here ...)
+    (... code here ...)

     //////////////////////////////////
-    // Si5351 functions
+    //        Si5351 functions       /
     //////////////////////////////////

+    // Init the library, in this case with the defaults
+    Si.init();

-    // apply my calculated correction factor
+    // Optional, apply my calculated correction factor
     Si.correction(-1250);

-    // Optional, power off all outputs until needed
-    Si.off();

     // set some sweet spot freqs
     Si.setFreq(0, 25000000);       // CLK0 output